Elvaron/MHW-BG-DataTool/README.md

 + `quest-name` is the localizable name of the goal of the quest, usually a monster name, but it could potentially be anything.
 + `difficulty` is the numerical representation of the quest difficulty, i.e. `1` for a 1-star assigned quest
 + `time-limit` is the number of time cards available to the players
++ `page` is the numbered page in the questbook this quest appears on
 + `physiology` contains the physiology card for the monster and difficulty
 + `scoutfly-level` is the Scoutfly Level for behavior deck construction, containing
     + `min` numeric value